gtatters/Thermimage/README.md

 The .raw file is simply the pixel data saved in raw format but with real 32-bit precision.
 This means that the temperature data (negative or positive values) are encoded in 4 byte chunks.
-ImageJ has a plethora of import functions, and the File–\>Import–\>Raw option provides great flexibility.
+ImageJ has a plethora of import functions, and the File–&gt;Import–&gt;Raw option provides great flexibility.
 Once opening the .raw file in ImageJ, set the width, height, number of images (i.e. frames or stacks), byte storage order (little endian), and hyperstack (if desired):